-During 2018, no person who served as a member of the Compensation Committee served as an officer or employee of the Company.
-Additionally, none of our executive officers (including any person who served as an executive officer at any point in 2018) has served as a director or member of a compensation committee (or other committee performing similar functions) of any other entity of which an executive officer served on our Board or our Compensation Committee.
+During 2019, no person who served as a member of the Compensation Committee served as an officer or employee of the Company, nor did any person who served as a member of the Compensation Committee have any relationship with the Company requiring disclosure herein as required by Item 404 of Regulation S-K. Additionally, none of our executive officers (including any person who served as an executive officer at any point in 2019) has served as a director or member of a compensation committee (or other committee performing similar functions) of any other entity of which an executive officer served on our Board or our Compensation Committee.